xman601/ServiceHelper/README.md

 # ServiceNowHelper
-ServiceNow Helper is designed to help you write Comments and Work Notes for ServiceNow
+ServiceNow Helper is designed to help you write Comments and Work Notes for ServiceNow.